-1905 Quivery-voiced actor Sterling Holloway (1905-1992) is born today in Cedartown, GA.
-He will become a fixture of Broadway's The Garrick Gaieties revues of the 1920s and '30s, and will achieve a kind of immortality providing the voice for Disney's Winnie the Pooh in cartoons starting in the 1960s.
+1905 Quivery-voiced actor Sterling Holloway is born in Cedartown, Georgia.
+He becomes a fixture of Broadway's The Garrick Gaieties revues of the 1920s and '30s, and achieves a kind of immortality providing the voice for Disney's Winnie the Pooh in cartoons starting in the 1960s.

-1956 The Great Sebastians are Alfred Lunt and Lynn Fontanne, a pair of fraudulent performers with a mind-reading act.
-This comedy by Howard Lindsay and Russel Crouse is staged by Bretaigne Windust at ANTA.
+1956 Alfred Lunt and Lynn Fontanne are The Great Sebastians, a pair of fraudulent performers with a mind-reading act.
+The comedy by Howard Lindsay and Russel Crouse is staged by Bretaigne Windust at the ANTA Playhouse.

 1965 T.S.
-Eliot is dead in London at the age of 77.
+Eliot dies in London at the age of 77.
 He is credited with the revival of poetic drama after penning Murder in the Cathedral in 1935.
 He also wrote The Cocktail Party, The Family Reunion, and The Confidential Clerk.
-His book of poems, Old Possum's Book of Practical Cats, will be the inspiration for the musical Cats.
+His book of poems, Old Possum's Book of Practical Cats, is the inspiration for the musical Cats.

-1976 Yul Brynner stars in the first and only performance of Home Sweet Homer, a musical based on final chapters of The Odyssey, with a score by Man of La Mancha composer Mitch Leigh.
+1976 Yul Brynner stars in Home Sweet Homer, a musical based on the final chapters of The Odyssey, with a score by Man of La Mancha composer Mitch Leigh.
 Despite the presence of La Mancha star Joan Diener, the show closes on opening night.